All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Online Prescriptions Work

 Telehealth prescribing for Zepbound follows the same medical and legal standards as an in-person visit.
-A licensed healthcare provider (physician, nurse practitioner, or physician assistant) evaluates your medical history, confirms you meet the prescribing criteria, and writes a prescription that is sent electronically to a pharmacy of your choice.
+A licensed healthcare provider (physician, nurse practitioner, or physician assistant) evaluates your medical history, confirms you meet the prescribing criteria, and writes a prescription that's sent electronically to a pharmacy of your choice.
+For a complete cost breakdown, see our compare tirzepatide prices.

-Zepbound is not a controlled substance, which simplifies the telehealth prescribing process.
+Zepbound isn't a controlled substance, which simplifies the telehealth prescribing process.
 Unlike Schedule II medications (which often require in-person visits in some states), Zepbound can be prescribed via telehealth in all 50 states without additional restrictions in most cases.

 Telehealth vs. In-Person: Key Differences